Tanks in the Cold War: Vietnam War era

-The M551 Sheridan was initiated when the replacement for the M41 Walker Bulldog, the T92 Light Tank, was canceled.
+Development of the American M551 Sheridan light tank was initiated following the appearance of the Soviet amphibious PT-76 light tank.

 The need for even lighter weight to make the tank transportable presented the design with a particularly difficult problem; guns capable of defeating modern tanks at reasonable ranges were so large that they demanded a large vehicle to carry them, so large that they couldn't be used as a "light" tank.
 The use of HEAT rounds instead of conventional penetrating ammunition could address this, but HEAT rounds work better at larger calibers.
 Gun weight is typically the product of caliber and muzzle velocity, so in the case of the XM551 they sacrificed the muzzle velocity, producing the low-velocity but relatively large-caliber 152 mm M81.
 HEAT rounds fired by the M81 could defeat any contemporary tank at shorter ranges, but its low velocity made it difficult to use at longer ranges, especially against moving targets.
 The large low-velocity gun was also ideal for infantry support, where higher performance anti-tank guns would often fire right through soft targets and their small-caliber guns left little room for explosive filler.
 The M551 Sheridan tank would thus be ideal for both direct fire support as well as short-distance anti-tank engagements.

 The only niche where the M551 Sheridan was not ideal was the medium and long-range anti-tank engagement.
 The muzzle velocity was so low that a HEAT round fired at longer ranges would have to be "lofted", making aiming difficult, and the flight time would be so long that a moving target would be very difficult to hit.
 However, it appeared there was a solution to this problem by equipping the tank with gun-fired anti-tank missiles.
 For longer range engagements a missile would be fired instead of a HEAT round, and although its velocity would also be relatively slow, the guidance system would make a hit highly likely anyway.
 The M551 Sheridan appeared to offer the best of both worlds; for infantry support the large calibre gun allowed it to fire full-sized artillery rounds and canister shot, while also giving it reasonable short-range anti-tank performance from the same gun.